(Non)-projective bounds on gravitational EFT: The dispersive representation for helicity amplitudes

 where there are no pole terms, and the contributions from graviton or dilaton exchange between $R^3$ or $\phi R^2$ only result in polynomials terms.
 Note that the exponents of $s,t$ are labeled such that $k$ represents the total derivative order ($2k$) of the operator and $q$ is subject to $q\leq k$.
 Since $q$ counts the power of $t$ it corresponds to the highest spin partial wave associated with the operator.
 Crossing symmetry relates the distinct coefficients.
 For the same helicity amplitude, this is the usual permutation invariance

 which translates to $\sum_{k,q}a_{k,q}s^{k-q}t^q$ being spanned by $\sigma_2=s^2{+}t^{2}{+}u^2$ and $\sigma_3=s^3{+}t^{3}{+}u^3$.

 For the MHV configuration, we have:

+Here $\alpha_1$ represents possible contributions from $R^2\phi$ where one exchanges a massless scalar, and $\alpha_2$ represents the presence of $R^3$ operators exchanging a graviton.
 There are two types of crossing identities.
 First, the exchange symmetry of the same helicity state tells us that

-If the EFT does not contain an $R^3$ operator then the above simply implies that $\sum_{k,q}b_{k,q}s^{k-q}t^q$ and its conjugate amplitude $\sum_{k,q}\tilde{b}_{k,q}s^{k-q}t^q$ are spanned by $s$ and $(t^2{+}u^2)$.
-For example we would have $b_{1,1}=0$.
-However in the presence of $R^3$ operator, then one instead have $\alpha_2=b_{1,1}$.
-Thus the absence of $R^3$ operator implies an additional $k=1$ constraint from eq.(\ref{++--crossing1}).
-Second, the fact that different configurations are related by simple relabeling tells us that:
+The above simply implies that $\sum_{k,q}b_{k,q}s^{k-q}t^q$, and its conjugate amplitude denoted as $\sum_{k,q}\tilde{b}_{k,q}s^{k-q}t^q$, are spanned by combinations of $s$ and $(t^2{+}u^2)$.
+Note that special care is required for imposing the constraint at $k=1$, since it would imply that $b_{1,1}=0$.
+This would be true if $R^3$ is absent for example due to supersymmetry, i.e. $\alpha_2=0$.
+However in the presence of an $R^3$ operator, then it contributes to $M^{{+},{+},{-},{-}}$ as \eq -[12]^4\langle 34\rangle^4 \frac{tu}{s}=[12]^4\langle 34\rangle^2 \left(\frac{t^2}{s}+t\right)\,. \eqe In this case one has $\alpha_2=b_{1,1}$.
+Thus in the absence of supersymmetry, the $k=1$ crossing constraint simply implies $b_{1,1}=\alpha_2$, while for supersymmetric theories, one would have an extra $k=1$ constraint $b_{1,1}=0$.
+Secondly, the fact that different configurations are related by simple relabeling tells us that:

 that is,

 For the single minus configuration, we have:

 where $f_{ijk,l}\equiv([ij][ik]\langle il \rangle)^{4}$.
 This is in fact permutation invariant with respect to the first three entries.
 Here there are also two types of crossing symmetry identities.
 First, we have: